-data The marrayNorm object to boxplot. iGSDBs A data frame with intrinsic gene-specific dye biases, the same as that used in dyebias.apply.correction, probably returned by dyebias.estimate.iGSDBs; see there for documentation.
+data The marrayNorm object to boxplot.

+iGSDBs A data frame with intrinsic gene-specific dye biases, the same as that used in dyebias.apply.correction, probably returned by dyebias.estimate.iGSDBs; see there for documentation.

-dyebias.percent ile The percentile of intrinsic gene specific dye biases (iGSDBs) for which to high-light the reporters. application.sub oset The set of reporters that was eligible for dye bias correction; same argument as for dyebias.apply.correction. order If order==FALSE, no ordering of slides prior to boxplotting takes place.
-If order==NULL, the slides are sorted by increasing slide bias prior to boxplot- ting.
+The percentile of intrinsic gene specific dye biases (iGSDBs) for which to highlight the reporters.

+The set of reporters that was eligible for dye bias correction; same argument as for dyebias.apply.correction.

+order If order==FALSE, no ordering of slides prior to boxplotting takes place.
+If order==NULL, the slides are sorted by increasing slide bias prior to boxplotting.
 This is typically done for data that is not yet dye bias corrected.
 This order is also returned as a value.
-If an order!=NULL, the slides are put this order be- fore boxplotting.
+If an order!=NULL, the slides are put this order before boxplotting.
 This is typically done for a dye bias-corrected data set, using the order of the uncorrected set.
-(See also Fig. 3 in the paper). output Specifies the output.
+(See also Fig. 3 in the paper).

+output Specifies the output.
 If NULL, the existing output device is used; if output is one of "X11", "windows", "quartz", a new X11 (Unix)/windows (Windows)/quartz (Mac) device is created.
-If output is a string ending in one of ".pdf", ".png", ".eps", ".ps" is given, a file of that name and type is created and closed afterwards. ylim As for boxplot() Other arguments (such as main, etc.) are passed on to boxplot().
+If output is a string ending in one of ".pdf", ".png", ".ps", ".ps" is given, a file of that name and type is created and closed afterwards.

+ylim As for boxplot()

+...
+Other arguments (such as main, etc.) are passed on to boxplot().